Baharis/pRuby/README.md

 * **?** - Show basic information about the program

-Multiple behaviour options are available and can be selected from the package leve as well, by modyfying the `engine` attribute of a `PressureCalculator`.
+Multiple behaviour options are available and can be selected from the package level as well, by modyfying the `engine` attribute of a `PressureCalculator`.
 For example, the temperature correction can be turned off therein using:

     calc.engine.set_strategy(correcting='None')